zaki/irrlicht/examples/27.HelloWorld_Android/readme.txt

 	We use it only for the application icons in this example.

 assets:
 	Files in here are distributed with your app.
-It's acting like a typical file system.
+It's acting like a read-only file system.

 assets/media/Shaders:
 	Shader code needed by the OGLES2 driver to simulate a fixed function pipeline.